openedx/edx-documentation/en_us/olx/source/components/discussion-components.rst

 Discussion Component XML File Elements
 ***************************************

-The root element of the XML file for the HTML component is file is ``discussion``.
+The root element of the XML file for the discussion component file is ``discussion``.

 The ``discussion`` element contains no children.